-In summary, rather than trying to replicate or find a "work around" for third-party cookies, it's critical for advertisers and publishers to gain maximum value from first-party data derived from direct to consumer touch points, as well as to diversify their activity beyond the proprietary platform.
+In summary, rather than trying to replicate or find a "work around" for third-party cookies, it's critical for advertisers and publishers to gain maximum value from first-party data derived from direct to consumer touch points, as well as to diversify their activity beyond the proprietary platforms.
 In doing so, they will realise the power they already wield to successfully reach, engage and measure interactions with their prospects and customers, wherever they are consuming content, and monetise their inventory on the open internet in this next evolution of advertising.
+Still, this should be achieved while maintaining the feel of transparency and control for the user.